 Passive earth pressure of 250 psf per foot of depth to a maximum value of 2,500 psf may be used to establish lateral bearing resistance for footings.
 For areas covered with hardscape, passive earth pressure may be taken from the surface.
-For areas without hardscape, the upper 12 inches of the soil profile must be neglected when calculating passive earth pressure.
+For areas without hardscape, the first 12-inches feet of the soil profile must be neglected when calculating passive earth pressure.
 A coefficient of friction of 0.36 times the dead load forces may be used between concrete and the supporting earth materials to determine lateral sliding resistance.
 The above values may be increased by one-third when designing for short duration wind or seismic forces.
 When combining passive and friction for lateral resistance, the passive component should be reduced by one third.
 In no case shall the lateral sliding resistance exceed one-half the dead load for clay, sandy clay, sandy silty clay, silty clay, and clayey silt.

-The above lateral resistance values are based on footings for an entire structure being placed directly against either compacted fill or competent bedrock.
+The above lateral resistance values are based on footings for an entire structure being placed directly against compacted fill.